ErnstvandenBerg/Munch-SA-Backend-Test/README.md

 # DB Instructions.

-Steps for db updats it.
-Will create a new database in your local db server
+Steps for db updates.
+It Will create a new database in your local db server

 1. npx prisma db push (Generate a new database from schema)
 2. npx prisma generate (Will models based on the schema)